MisterWest11/Power-Bi/README.md

 Explanations: Power BI highlights categories with higher or lower than expected values.
 Ranking is based on Z-scores for target vs non-target scenarios.

 Overall, these insights in Power BI can be valuable tools for uncovering hidden patterns, identifying potential problems, and gaining a deeper understanding of your data.

+# Consider the business value of Power BI